Tencent/tinker/CONTRIBUTING.md

 # Contributing to Tinker
 Welcome to [report Issues](https://github.com/Tencent/tinker/issues) or [pull requests](https://github.com/Tencent/tinker/pulls).
 It's recommended to read the following Contributing Guide first before contributing.

-## issues
+## Issues
-We use Git Issues to track public bugs and feature requests.
+We use Github Issues to track public bugs and feature requests.

 ### Search Known Issues First
 Please search the existing issues to see if any similar issue or feature request has already been filed.
 You should make sure your issue isn't redundant.